“The Longest Night”

 You may never know the truth, he thought.
 Took a deep breath.
 That everything I did was for you.
 But it doesn’t matter what you think of me, as long as you survive.
 As long as someday you’re happy…

-The currents in his mana veins began to thrum strangely, a sign his destination wasn’t far off.
+The currents in his mana veins began to thrum strangely—a sign his destination wasn’t far off.
 He wondered if the Martial Magus was close enough to feel it, too.
-There’d been a time when Luke never would have dreamed he’d stoop to rubbing elbows with one of Ordo Arcanus’s hyped-up magic cops, but you made strange bedfellows when you were doing everything you could to stop the world from getting hosed more than three hundred years ago.
+There’d been a time when Luke never would have dreamed he’d stoop to rubbing elbows with one of Ordo Arcanus’s hyped-up magic cops, but you made some pretty strange bedfellows when you were doing everything you could to stop the world from getting hosed more than three hundred years ago.

 Finally, there was the possibility Luke didn’t even want to think about…that the Broken had somehow caught on to his plan to rat them out and would move to stop him.